mderriey/mderriey.github.io/_posts/2017-09-04-async-lifetime-with-xunit.md

 They allow you to execute operations at different times, usually on 3 different levels.

 The first one, the _test level_, is also the most fine-grained one as it lets you run code before and after every test in a class.
-You can use this lifecycle event if each of your tests need to run against a clean instance of your <abbr title="System Under Test">SUT</abbr>.
+I tend to use this lifecycle event when I need a clean state for every test.
+In this case, I would create a new instance of the <abbr title="System Under Test">SUT</abbr>..

 The second level is the _class_ or _fixture level_.
 Like its name implies, this gives you a chance to execute operations before the first and after the last test of a specific test class.
 This is useful when you have all the tests of a single test class to share some common state.
+While I don't use it as often as the two others, a good use case for this one would be when I test a class that doesn't hold any state, so creating new instances for each test wouldn't add any value.

 The last one, I'll call the _suite level_; this one allows you to run some code before the first test and after the last test of the whole suite.
 This comes in handy when you have some initialisation code that needs to run only once.
 Usually, it will match what you do at the very start of your application.
-An example of that would be configuring your AutoMapper mappings.
+I use this one to configure my AutoMapper mappings or, if I write integration tests, to run migrations on the underlying database.

 ## How to use lifecycle events with xUnit